RenderKit/oidn/README.md

 even if an error callback function is registered.
 It is recommended to always set a error callback function, to detect all errors.

+When the device construction fails, `oidnNewDevice` returns `NULL` as device.
+To detect the error code of a such failed device construction, pass `NULL` as device to the `oidnGetDeviceError` function.
+For all other invocations of `oidnGetDeviceError`, a proper device handle must be specified.

 The following errors are currently used by Open Image
 Denoise: